Why Repeating the Same Thing in Class Blocks Your Students' Brains

 When we shift the classroom pace, present a cognitive challenge, or introduce an impactful visual contrast, the electrical current surges.
 This forces the plug out so information can flow in.

-Three Brain-Based Strategies to Pull the Monotony Plug
+Three Strategies to Pull the Monotony Plug

 The goal is not to stop reviewing material with our students, but to do so using intentional neuroeducation.
 Here are three actionable ways to activate their neurons without overloading them: